sintiyaHristova/MPA-VolleyWorld-App/README.md

 ## What we can do?
 ## Guest users
-The application provides Guest users with the functionality to login, register, view the home page, Catalog (all publications), and the Details page.
+The application provides Guest users with the functionality to login, register, view the home page, Catalog (all publications), and the details of the publications.
 ![02](https://user-images.githubusercontent.com/104487003/223408943-b49ed64b-fdc3-4781-a6ea-7a94fd954879.jpg)
 ![6](https://user-images.githubusercontent.com/104487003/223409995-3a8ad4e5-ad38-405d-bf2c-c49582923037.jpg)
 ![7](https://user-images.githubusercontent.com/104487003/223409037-75dae683-2e00-4e64-925c-66c950332925.jpg)